This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-may be recommended.
-Therapy will help you learn to cope with your thoughts and feelings.
+can help you learn to cope with your thoughts and feelings.
 This can be done alone or in a group.
 It may also be done with family members.
+Therapy and antidepressant medicines are often used together to treat depression or prevent it from coming back later.
+Healthcare providers can help you find the kinds of medicine and therapy that work best for you.

 - Get regular physical activity.
-Try to exercise for 1 hour every day.
-Physical activity can improve your symptoms.
+Try to get at least 1 hour of physical activity every day, such as going for a walk.
+Physical activity can improve depression and help you sleep better.

 - Get enough sleep.
 Create a routine to help you relax before bed.
 You can listen to music, read, or do yoga.
 Try to go to bed and wake up at the same time every day.
 Sleep is important for emotional health.